-- Additional bonus vacation and sick days based upon years
+- Additional bonus vacation days based upon years of service

-- Availability of tax-free flex benefits plan (for medical
+- Flex benefits plan (for medical and child-care expenses)

 Nassau is an affluent county of 1.4 million residents, situated on Long Island, immediately to the east of New York City, approximately one hour from midtown Manhattan.
 Together with the neighboring county of Suffolk, the area ranks 11th in population among the nation's 50 largest metropolitan areas.
 The Long Island region in general is responsible for 25% of all registered voters in the State of New York.

 Despite its metropolitan potential, however, Nassau remains a suburban community.
 It is divided into the three towns of Hempstead, North Hempstead and Oyster Bay, and the two cities of Long Beach and Glen Cove.
 Each of these communities has its own park system for the benefit of its residents.
 In addition, Nassau is bordered on the north by Long Island Sound and on the south by Jones Beach and the Atlantic Ocean.
 Thus, sailing, boating and swimming are frequent recreational activities.
 Nassau is also the home of the Nassau Veterans Memorial Coliseum, the New York Islanders hockey team, the New York Saints lacrosse team and Hofstra University, the training camp of the New York Jets football team.